Chamallaw/cham-gofast/README.md

 * Adding the remove peds and car at the end

 ## Note
-* This script is paid, so if you didn't pay please do not use it.
+* Feel free to use